fau-is/wdwdl/README.md

 5. -

 ## Paper
-This repository contains the implementation of the work from XY.
+This repository contains the implementation of [Weinzierl et al. (2020)](https://arxiv.org/).
 A previous version of this method was presented in:

 ```
 @proceedings{weinzierl2020wdwdl,
     title={Detecting Workarounds in Business Processes -- a Deep Learning method for Analyzing Event Logs},